Gussie Clarke: Career

-In 1989 Clarke reunited two of the most influential reggae artists, Dennis Brown and Gregory Isaacs, to record a full-length studio album titled No Contest, which included "Big All Around", and followed it with similar "pairings" involving Home T, Cocoa Tea & Shabba Ranks.
+In 1989 Clarke reunited two of the most influential reggae artists, Dennis Brown and Gregory Isaacs, to record an album titled No Contest, which included "Big All Around", and followed it with similar "pairings" involving Home T, Cocoa Tea and Shabba Ranks.
 Clarke produced the digi-roots album Legit for Freddie McGregor, Dennis Brown and Cocoa Tea, which was released several years later.
 He also produced UK artist Deborahe Glasgow's self-titled album, which included "Champion Lover", which later formed the basis for Shabba Ranks' "Mr. Loverman".
 UK artist Maxi Priest's "Just A Little Bit Longer" became an international hit, as was Shabba Ranks & Krystal's "Twice My Age".

 Many of Clarke's releases were issued on his own record labels Anchor and Music Works, as well on the Greensleeves, VP, Pow Wow and Shanachie labels.

 In the mid-1990s, he predominantly released albums on the Gone Clear Distribution label for newcomer artists such as Daddy Rings, Sasha, Dean Fraser, and with The Mighty Diamonds (Stand Up).
-Some of Clarke's mid- to late '90s releases were still licensed to record labels such as Ambassador Music, Greensleeves and VP Records.
-Soon after his final produced full-length album for the late Dennis Brown, titled Stone Cold World in 1999 for VP Records, Clarke's productions quietened, with the occasional one-off single or re-issue compilation formats of previously released material re-sequenced and repackaged.
+Some of Clarke's mid- to late 1990s releases were still licensed to record labels such as Ambassador Music, Greensleeves and VP Records.
+Soon after his final produced album for Dennis Brown, titled Stone Cold World in 1999 for VP Records, Clarke's productions quietened, with the occasional one-off single or re-issue compilation formats of previously released material re-sequenced and repackaged.

-Into the late 1990s Clarke working with artists such as Tiger, Lady G, Papa San, Cocoa Tea, Freddie McGregor, Maxi Priest, Aswad and Courtney Pine.
+Into the late 1990s Clarke was working with artists such as Tiger, Lady G, Papa San, Cocoa Tea, Freddie McGregor, Maxi Priest, Aswad and Courtney Pine.

 In 2006, Clarke produced the one-riddim compilation album Consuming Fire for VP Records' Riddim Driven series.
 The same year saw him as co-producer for Rihanna's "Crazy Little Thing Called Love" from her Girl Like Me album.

 In October 2014 the Institute of Jamaica awarded Clarke a bronze Musgrave Medal for his contribution to music.

 In August 2019 it was announced that Clarke would receive the Order of Distinction in the rank of commander (CD) from the Jamaican government in October that year.